Rishang/install-release/README.md

 #### Hold Update to specific installed tool.

-In case you want to hold update to specific tool, you can use `hold {tool-name}` command by which it will pause update for that tool.
+In case you want to hold an update to the specific tool, you can use `hold {tool-name}` command which will pause update for that tool.

 Example: keep tool named [k9s](https://github.com/derailed/k9s) update on hold